kongulov/kongulov.dev/_posts/2022-11-14-queues-in-laravel.md

 After the handler is launched, all our events will be processed one by one, and if we had 100 letters to send in the queue, then the last letter will obviously not be sent soon and will be approximately like in the first picture, when everyone is waiting in line.

-Luckily, we can solve this problem very easily by <a href="https://laravel.com/docs/9.x/queues?ref=https://kongulov.dev/blog/queues-in-laravel#running-multiple-queue-workers" target="_blank">running a few handlers</a> and our emails will be sent in parallel.
+Luckily, we can solve this problem very easily by running multiple handlers with <a href="{{ site.url }}/blog/install-and-configure-supervisor-for-laravel-queue">Supervisor</a> and our emails will be sent in parallel.
 Of course, we must be careful with the choice of the number of handlers, because each will occupy the resources of our server and the optimal number must be selected from our capabilities, but remember that the more handlers, the faster all our messages will be processed.